 Teaching with Google Earth

-A Complete Guide to Using Google Earth in the Geoscience Classroom
+A Guide to Using Google Earth in the Geoscience Classroom

-What is Google Earth? - provides Google Earth basics, including descriptions of the three versions of the program.
+What is Google Earth? - provides Google Earth basics, including descriptions of the versions of the program and some related programs.

 Becoming Familiar with Google Earth - provides information about web resources and books for learning how to use Google Earth.

-Why Teach with Google Earth? - outlines potential uses for both students and teachers.
+Why Teach with Google Earth? - outlines potential uses for both students and instructors.

 How to Teach with Google Earth - points the way to several methods to get started.

-User Guide - contains clear, step-by-step instructions and screen shots for students and teachers, including a handy one-page guide: Google Earth Tip Sheet (Acrobat (PDF) 440kB Nov20 08).
+User Guide - contains clear, step-by-step instructions and screen shots for students and instructors, including a handy one-page guide: Google Earth Pro - Tip Sheet (Acrobat (PDF) 5.5MB Aug1 18).

 Working with KML - introduces Keyhole Markup Language (KML), a standard format for storing and distributing geographic data.